gilbertchen/cloud-storage-comparison/README.md

 | Microsoft OneDrive   |  250.0 | 31.6 | 80.2  | 16.9 | 82.7  | 36.4 | 333.4 | 26.2 | 82.0 | 12.9 | 71.1 | 24.4 |
 | Dropbox              |  267.2 | 35.8 | 113.7 | 19.5 | 109.0 | 38.3 | 164.0 | 31.6 | 80.3 | 14.3 | 73.4 | 22.9 |

 These results indicate that the performances of cloud storages vary a lot.
-While S3-compatiable ones (Amazon, Wasabi, and DigitalOcean) and Azure can back up and restore at speeds close to those of the SFTP storage, others are much slower.
+While S3-compatiable ones (Amazon, Wasabi, and DigitalOcean) and Azure can back up and restore at speeds close to those of the local SFTP storage, others are much slower.
 However, one of the advantages of cloud storages is that most of them support simultaneous connections, so we can keep increasing the number of threads until the local processing or the network becomes the bottleneck.

 The following table shows new results with 4 threads: